Do high reps build muscle? Or are heavy weights and low reps the only way to go?

 - 3 sets of 30-40 reps performed to the point of fatigue

-The findings: After 12 weeks, there was no statistically significant difference in the rate of muscle growth between the two groups.
+After 12 weeks of resistance training with light (20-25 reps per set) or heavy (8-12 reps per set) weights, there was no statistically significant difference in the rate of muscle growth between the two groups.

-As with the research in novices, the average size of both the fast and slow twitch muscle fibers increased to a similar extent in both groups.
+As with the research in novices, the average size of both the slow twitch and fast twitch muscle fibers increased to a similar extent in both groups.

 Of course, these are the results from just a few studies.
-As I’ve explained here, drawing conclusions about anything from two or three studies is never a good idea.
+And drawing conclusions about anything from two or three studies is never a good idea.

-However, there’s plenty of other research out there showing multiple benefits of training with a low weight and high reps.
+However, there’s plenty of other research out there showing multiple benefits of weight training in a higher rep range.

-- Light slow-speed training (55-60% of one-rep-max, 3 seconds to lift and lower the weight) has been shown to increase both muscle thickness and maximal strength .
-The results are comparable to those obtained with heavy normal-speed training (80-90% of one-rep-max, 1 second to lift and lower the weight).
+- Light slow-speed training (55-60% of one-rep-max, 3 seconds to lift and lower the weight) has been shown to increase both muscle mass and maximal strength .
+The results are comparable to those obtained with heavy normal-speed strength training (80-90% of one-rep-max, 1 second to lift and lower the weight).